ChristinaIbrahim/Real-TimeVideoProcessing-Task/README.md

 - Capture live camera feed.
 - Send each frame to the backend for processing.
-- Backend draws a red semi-transparent shape (4 random points) and generates 5 new random points.
+- Backend draws a red transparent shape (4 random points) and generates 5 new random points.
-- Frontend draws a blue semi-transparent shape using the 5 points received from backend.
+- Frontend draws a blue transparent shape using the 5 points received from backend.

 ### Frontend (Angular)

 - Live camera capture and display.
-- Two video panels:
+- Two video:
   - Left: Raw feed.
-  - Right: Processed feed with overlays.
+  - Right: Processed feed showing both overlays (red from backend, blue from frontend).
 - Draws blue transparent shape using backend points.
 - Shows frame number and delay.
 - Built with Angular, TypeScript, HTML5 Canvas, and Socket.IO.